Dignity Honored: Elementary Schools

 • Character Education Lessons – Teachers and school counselors prepare and conduct monthly character development lessons in classrooms.
 The lessons are focused around a children’s literature book and use a variety of activities throughout the year.
 The monthly themes covered are self-control, responsibility, gratitude, empathy, respect, honesty, cooperation, determination, and patience.

-• disABILITY Acceptance Training – Teachers and students take part in a (dis)Ability Acceptance Training with the Arc of Lancaster Lebanon in the fall.
+• Diverse Abilities Training (DAT) – Teachers and students take part in Diverse Abilities Training (DAT) with the Arc of Lancaster Lebanon.
 Topics covered include (descriptions directly from the Arc of Lancaster Lebanon):

-• First Grade – Everyone likes having friends.
-Students learn how to make a new friend no matter who the person may be.
+• First Grade – Everyone wants and needs friends.
+Learn how to make a new friend, no matter how different that person may first seem.
+Resource: All Kinds of Friends, Even Green!

 • Mikayla’s Voice Initiative – The elementary schools and the Special Education Department continue to implement the Mikayla’s Voice Initiative.
 The programs from Mikayla’s voice are designed to “showcase children’s talent and creativity as they demonstrate successful inclusion in education, art, and sports and recreation.
 Our children are our future and we are proud to let them lead by example, teaching others to embrace individuals of all abilities.
 This builds their self-confidence, empowers them to stand up for what they believe and encourages their growth into adults who continue to advocate for inclusion.”

-• Internet Safety Lessons – The elementary school principals are collaborating with the Office of the Attorney General to conduct lessons on internet safety with students in grades 4 and 5.
+• Internet Safety Lessons – The elementary school principals are collaborating with the Office of the Attorney General to conduct lessons on internet safety with students in grade 5.
 Through discussion, the students learn the importance of digital citizenship.

 • Cyber-Bullying Education – Messages are posted throughout the building regarding prevention of cyber-bullying.
 Cyber-Bullying is included and addressed specifically through the Anti-Bullying Response Plan.
 The role of parents will be an increased focus in discussions related to cyber-bullying.

-• Increase Campaign Awareness – The district brochure is available to all students and families and is utilized to ensure awareness of campaign focus and resources.
+• Increase Campaign Awareness – Information is available to all students and families and is utilized to ensure awareness of campaign focus and resources.

 Reporting